 SECTION 4 - CAPACITY ALLOCATION Recommended Texts Number of section / chapter Recommended text 4.1 This chapter defines the procedures for the allocation of capacity.
 4.2 About PCS PCS is an international path request coordination system for Railway Undertakings (RUs) and other applicants, Infrastructure Managers (IMs,) Allocation Bodies (ABs) and Rail Freight Corridors (RFCs).
 The internet-based application optimises international path coordination by ensuring that path requests and offers are harmonised by all involved parties.
 Furthermore, PCS is the only tool for publishing the binding PaP and Reserve Capacity offer and for managing international path requests on RFCs.
 Access to PCS is free of charge.
-A user account can be requested via the RNE PCS Support: support.pcs@rne.eu .
-More information can be found on http://pcs.rne.eu 4.9.1 Objectives of TTR RailNetEurope (RNE) and Forum Train Europe (FTE), supported by the European Rail Freight Association (ERFA) are working on a project called TTR to harmonise and improve the timetabling system to increase the competitiveness of rail.
-Include either: It consists of an improved planning of the distribution of capacity (including temporary capacity restrictions) and a capacity allocation process.
-The purpose is to better serve market needs and achieve an optimised use of existing capacity.
-For passenger traffic it will mean earlier availability of the final timetable allowing earlier and more reliable ticket purchasing for passengers.
-For freight traffic, it will mean more possibilities for path request options closer to the first day of operation and thus more flexibility.
-OR: Detailed information on the project can be found on ttr.rne.eu and http://www.forumtraineurope.eu/services/ttr/ as well as on the [IM's name]'s website: [please add link, if applicable].
-TTR is planned to be partially implemented for the timetable 2025 provided that the TTR process components to be applied are supported by the European and national legal framework, if needed.
+A user account can be requested via the RNE PCS Support: support.pcs@rne.eu.
+More information can be found on https://rne.eu/it/products/pcs/ 4.9.1 Objectives of TTR 9.1 RailNetEurope (RNE) and Forum Train Europe (FTE), supported by the European Rail Association (ERFA) are working on a project called TTR to harmonise and improve the